star0202/korean-guide/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question/General support request
 about: Ask questions about the guide.
+title: ''
-labels: 'question'
+labels: question
+assignees: ''

 ---

 <!-- Use Discord for questions about discord.js: https://discord.gg/djs -->